Benefits of Colour Your Animal Can Enjoy

 The colours can be applied using various methods, including: gemstones, wands, prisms, coloured fabrics.
-This can be by a therapist/Vet using colours in a therapy session (e.g. light pens, cards, fabrics, etc) or on an everyday level, you choosing particular colour feed bowls/water buckets or other day to day objects to have a positive effect on your animal's wellbeing.
+This can be by a therapist/Vet using colours in a therapy session.
+They can use light pens, cards, fabrics, charged water (coloured glass bottles with distilled water left in sunlight for a period of time).
+On an everyday level, you can choose particular colour feed bowls/water buckets.
+Or other day to day objects to have a positive effect on your animal's wellbeing.

 Research has shown that animals can see colour – although it’s believed this is in a different way to what humans do.
-Different species of animals will also see varying colours - e.g. a cat will see different to a dog and so on.
+Different species of animals will also see varying colours.
+For example a cat will see differently to a dog and so on.
 Science says that everything has a vibration/frequency, and that includes colours.
-So, as colour is light of differing wavelengths, it is this energy that produces the effect on the animal.
+So, as colour is light of differing wavelengths, it's this energy that produces the effect on the animal.
 Remember that not all colours can be seen - even by humans - ultraviolet light (UV) can't be seen, but it still burns or tans our skin.
 The same holds true for animals.

 There are many complementary therapists working with animals and even Vets who use colour therapy as part of their treatment.
 Colour therapy is usually used as part of a holistic approach to promoting animal wellbeing, rather than by itself.